 The "backoff" field value is used by receivers to determine the maximum backoff timer value used in the timer-based NORM NACK feedback suppression.
-This 4-bit field supports values from 0-15 which is multiplied by the sender GRTT to determine the maximum backoff timeout.
-The "backoff" field informs the receivers of the sender's backoff factor parameter Ksender.
+This 4-bit field supports values from 0-15 that is multiplied by GRTT_sender to determine the maximum backoff timeout.
+The "backoff" field informs the receivers of the sender's backoff factor parameter (K_sender).
 Recommended values and their use are described in the NORM receiver NACK procedure description in Section 5.3.

-The "gsize" field contains a representation of the sender's current estimate of group size.
+The "gsize" field contains a representation of the sender's current estimate of group size (GSIZE_sender).
 This 4-bit field can roughly represent values from ten to 500 million where the most significant bit value of 0 or 1 represents a mantissa of 1 or 5, respectively and the three least significant bits incremented by one represent a base 10 exponent (order of magnitude).
 For examples, a field value of "0x0" represents 1.0e+01 (10), a value of "0x8" represents 5.0e+01 (50), a value of "0x1" represents 1.0e+02 (100), and a value of "0xf" represents 5.0e+08.
 For NORM feedback suppression purposes, the group size does not need to be represented with a high degree of precision.
-The group size may even be estimated somewhat conservatively (i.e., overestimated) to maintain low levels of feedback traffic.
-A default group size estimate of 10,000 ("gsize" = 0x3) is recommended for general purpose reliable multicast applications using the NORM protocol.
+The group size MAY even be estimated somewhat conservatively (i.e., overestimated) to maintain low levels of feedback traffic.
+A default group size estimate of 10,000 ("gsize" = 0x3) is RECOMMENDED for general purpose reliable multicast applications using the NORM protocol.

-The "flags" field contains a number of different binary flags providing information and hints regarding how the receiver should handle the identified object.
+The "flags" field contains a number of different binary flags providing information and hints for the receiver to appropriately handle the identified object.
 Defined flags in this field include:

-Flag Value Purpose

-NORM_FLAG_REPAIR 0x01 Indicates message is a repair

-transmission

-NORM_FLAG_EXPLICIT 0x02 Indicates a repair segment intended

-to meet a specific receiver erasure,

-as compared to parity segments

-provided by the sender for general

-purpose (with respect to an FEC

-coding block) erasure filling.

-NORM_FLAG_INFO 0x04 Indicates availability of

-NORM_INFO for object.

-NORM_FLAG_UNRELIABLE 0x08 Indicates that repair transmissions

-for the specified object will be

-unavailable (One-shot, best effort

-transmission).

-NORM_FLAG_FILE 0x10 Indicates object is file-based data

-(hint to use disk storage for

-reception).

-NORM_FLAG_STREAM 0x20 Indicates object is of type

-NORM_OBJECT_STREAM.
+Flag Value Purpose NORM_FLAG_REPAIR 0x01 Indicates message is a repair transmission NORM_FLAG_EXPLICIT 0x02 Indicates a repair segment intended to meet a specific receiver erasure, as compared to parity segments provided by the sender for general purpose (with respect to an FEC coding block) erasure filling.
+NORM_FLAG_INFO 0x04 Indicates availability of NORM_INFO for object.
+NORM_FLAG_UNRELIABLE 0x08 Indicates that repair transmissions for the specified object will be unavailable (One-shot, best effort transmission).
+NORM_FLAG_FILE 0x10 Indicates object is file-based data (hint to use disk storage for reception).
+NORM_FLAG_STREAM 0x20 Indicates object is of type NORM_OBJECT_STREAM.

-NORM\FLAG\REPAIR is set when the associated message is a repair transmission.
+NORM_FLAG_REPAIR is set when the associated message is a repair transmission.
 This information can be used by receivers to help observe a join policy where it is desired that newly joining receivers only begin participating in the NACK process upon receipt of new (non-repair) data content.
-NORM\FLAG\EXPLICIT is used to mark repair messages sent when the data sender has exhausted its ability to provide "fresh" (not previously transmitted) parity segments as repair.
+NORM_FLAG_EXPLICIT is used to mark repair messages sent when the data sender has exhausted its ability to provide "fresh" (not previously transmitted) parity segments as repair.
 This flag could possibly be used by intermediate systems implementing functionality to control sub-casting of repair content to different legs of a reliable multicast topology with disparate repair needs.
-NORM\FLAG\INFO is set only when optional NORM\INFO content is actually available for the associated object.
-Thus, receivers will NACK for retransmission of NORM\INFO only when it is available for a given object.
-NORM\FLAG\UNRELIABLE is set when the sender wishes to transmit an object with only "best effort" delivery and will not supply repair transmissions for the object.
-NORM receivers SHOULD NOT execute repair requests for objects marked with the NORM\FLAG\UNRELIABLE flag.
-Note that receivers may inadvertently request repair of such objects when all segments (or info content) for those objects are not received (i.e., a gap in the "object\transport\id" sequence is noted).
-In this case, the sender should invoke the NORM\CMD(SQUELCH) process as described in Section 4.2.3.
+NORM_FLAG_INFO is set only when OPTIONAL NORM_INFO content is actually available for the associated object.
+Thus, receivers will NACK for retransmission of NORM_INFO only when it is available for a given object.
+NORM_FLAG_UNRELIABLE is set when the sender wishes to transmit an object with only "best effort" delivery and will not supply repair transmissions for the object.
+NORM receivers SHOULD NOT execute repair requests for objects marked with the NORM_FLAG_UNRELIABLE flag.
+There are cases where receivers can inadvertently request repair of such objects when all segments (or info content) for those objects are not received (i.e., a gap in the "object_transport_id" sequence is noted).
+In this case, the sender SHALL invoke the NORM_CMD (SQUELCH) process as described in Section 4.2.3.